top of page

 Welcome to Edge on the Square, the innovative arts hub located at the heart of San Francisco Chinatown.
 We celebrate pioneering creative expressions at the intersection of community, art, and action.

 At Edge, surprising programs emerge year-round.
-Joining a collective effort with the community to revitalize the neighborhood through the cultural arts, Edge welcomes everyone to explore and experiment with our interactive art experiences, site-specific installations, family-friendly events, culinary series, stunning performances, critical panel talks and gatherings, and multimedia exhibitions.
-Our signature annual event is the Annual Contemporary Art Festival, the first of its kind in San Francisco Chinatown.
-This year's event will take place on September 20th, so mark your calendars!
+Joining a collective effort with the community to revitalize the neighborhood through the cultural arts, Edge welcomes everyone to explore and experiment with our interactive art experiences, family-friendly events, culinary series, stunning performances, critical panel talks and gatherings, multimedia exhibitions and contemporary art festivals.

 Join us at Edge where we are bridging art, community and action to foster meaningful cultural exchanges and imagining a collective future together.